 App State officially announced the move later in the afternoon.
-The Mountaineers named Jason Allison as interim head coach during the transition, the university said in a news release.
-Allison has been on Fox’s staff since 2014, becoming associate head coach before this season.
+The Mountaineers named Jason Allison as interim head coach during the transition, according to the school's release.
+Allison has been on Fox's staff since 2014, becoming associate head coach before this season.

 “I want to thank Jim and his staff for all they have done for our basketball program,” said Doug Gillin, App State's athletics director, through the release.
 “Jim inherited a challenging situation, worked hard and has brought in high-character student-athletes.

 "Our vision for basketball is to annually compete for a conference championship and a berth in the NCAA Tournament.
 We will conduct a national search to find the best leader to accomplish that vision.
 There is significant opportunity to achieve basketball success here at Appalachian.”

 Fox’s tenure at Appalachian represents the men’s basketball program’s first foray into the Sun Belt Conference.
 Inheriting a program under NCAA sanctions, he helped to turn his teams into an academic success year in and year out.
 But ultimately, Fox could not establish a winning culture.

 App State finished the year 11-21 after a 10th-place finish in the regular season.
 The Mountaineers also finished with more than 20 losses in back-to-back seasons from 2015 to 2017.